Do Small Businesses Really Need SEO? Why Most Don’t (Yet)

 “It’s the only way to get found online.”

-But here’s the truth: you probably don’t need SEO right now.
+But, honestly, you probably don’t need SEO right now.

 The Problem: Chasing Visibility Before Clarity